Fire sends up large plume of black smoke in Mililani

-Honolulu firefighters responded this afternoon to a fire in Mililani that created a plume of black smoke that could be seen from miles away.
+Honolulu firefighters responded Thursday afternoon to a fire in Mililani that created a plume of black smoke that could be seen from miles away.

-Firefighters were dispatched at about 12:50 p.m. to a fire on an agricultural-type lot near Lanikuhana Avenue, said Honolulu Fire Department Capt.
+Firefighters were dispatched at about 12:50 p.m. to a fire at a storage yard for Geotech Solutions at 94-840 Lanikuhana Avenue, said Honolulu Fire Department Capt.
 Scot Seguirant.

-About 50 Honolulu firefighters in 16 units along with federal firefighters responded.
+About 58 Honolulu firefighters in 19 units along with federal and state firefighters responded.
 It was unclear what was burning, but chemicals and plastics were on site, Seguirant said.

+Heavy plastics that burned were used for erosion and sediment control, he said.

+“The heavy fuel load and remote water sources posed challenges for firefighters,” Seguirant said in a news release.

 Mililani resident Julie Shiroma said she could see the smoke while picking up her daughter from elementary school across the H-2 freeway in Mililani Mauka.